Sandy Hook shooting victims remembered

 Since the 2012 massacre, a new school has been built for the students of a town known, now and for years to come, as a cradle of sorrow -- but also as the home of quiet resilience and untold love.

 The 12 girls, eight boys and six women whose futures were stolen that day will be remembered, always.
-Here is a glimpse of what we learned about them in the days after they were taken:
+Here is a glimpse of what we learned about them in the days after they were lost:

 Charlotte Bacon, 6